Red yucca

 Hesperaloe parviflora

 Red yucca (Hesperaloe parviflora) is a shrub suited to the Colorado Front Range.
-It matures to about 2–4 ft tall and 3–4 ft wide, needs low water, and prefers full sun.
+It matures to about 2–4 ft tall and 3–4 ft wide, slow-growing, needs low water, and prefers full sun.
 Z5b-hardy at best.
 Loses leaves below ~-15°F and recovers slowly.
 Site against a warm south wall or in a protected microclimate for best winter survival.

 Photos